Weakly maximal subgroups of branch groups: Sections of weakly maximal subgroups

 The aim of this section is to better understand sections of weakly maximal subgroups.
 We will also introduce an operation of ``lifting'' subgroups of $\pi_v(G)$ to subgroups of $G$ and show that, for weakly maximal subgroup, it is the inverse of the section operation.

 Before going further, we insist on the fact that when we write $\pi_v(G)$, this will always be a shorthand for $\pi_v\bigl(\Stab_G(v)\bigr)$.

-First of all, we remark that sections behave nicely with respect to the properties of being branch and just infinite. \begin{lemma} Let $P$ be any property of the following list :
+First of all, we remark that sections behave nicely with respect to the properties of being branch and just infinite. \begin{lemma} Let $P$ be any property in the following list :

 Let $G$ be a subgroup of $\Aut(T)$.
-If $G$ has $P$, then for every vertex $v$ the group $\pi_v(G)\leq\Aut(T_v)$ has also $P$.\end{lemma} \begin{proof} It is obvious that sections of (almost) level transitive groups are (almost) level transitive.
-Similarly, sections of (weakly) rigid groups are also (weakly) rigid and hence sections of branch groups are branch.
+If $G$ has $P$, then for every vertex $v$ the group $\pi_v(G)\leq\Aut(T_v)$ has also $P$.\end{lemma} \begin{proof} It is obvious that sections of (almost) level-transitive groups are (almost) level-transitive.
+Similarly, sections of micro-supported (respectively rigid) groups are also micro-supported (respectively rigid) and hence sections of branch groups are branch.

-By Grigorchuk \cite{MR1765119}, a branch group $G$ is just infinite if and only if the derived subgroup $\Rist_G(v)'$ has finite index in $\Rist_G(v)$ for every vertex $v$.